openwisp/openwisp-utils/README.rst

 ``register_menu_group``
 ^^^^^^^^^^^^^^^^^^^^^^^

-It allows us to register different menu item or group at different position in the Main Navigation Menu.
+It allows to register different menu item or group at the specified position in the Main Navigation Menu.

 **Syntax:**